alanm20/KUF2_2014_vap/README.md

  Support  2014 KUF 2 Asia client hero models (in Hero*.pkg files, they are not encrypted).

 ## Installaion:
-   Copy this Noesis .py plugin to <Noesis plugins/python/ directory
+   Copy this Noesis .py plugin to Noesis's plugins/python/ directory
 ## Usage:
    Use QuickBMS and kuf2_2014.bms to unpak Hero*.pkg file to their own directory.
    Most *.vap file contains texture and model.
 Each hero has a .dat file contains model/texture assignment